-I enjoyed doing something on this trip that I have not done in over a year; I went inside a coffee shop!
+I enjoyed doing something on this trip that I had not done in over a year; I went inside a coffee shop!
 Not just anyone, but one of my favorites, the Stone Creek Factory Cafe.
 The best part about this particular one is that it is halfway up the block from the station.
 Tasty and convenient means a happy Kev.
 Occasionally, before going to Chicago, I would go to Milwaukee to grab a coffee at Stone Creek before heading south.

-While walking around near the station, I saw a few of my favorite private rail cars.
+While walking near the station, I saw a few of my favorite private rail cars.
 Charter Wire owns them, and they keep them around the Milwaukee station.
 Charter uses them for client outreach and more.
 One day I would love to take a ride in these beautiful cars.
 Until then, I can dream about the experience.

 Thank God and Greyhound

-After my walk, I headed to the station and prepared myself for the trip.
+After my walk, I headed to the station and prepared for the trip.
 It was odd to be on the bus side of the waiting area; typically, I am on the Amtrak side.

-After waiting for a while, they called for all the Chicago-bound travelers to line up behind door number one.
+After waiting a while, they called for all the Chicago-bound travelers to line up behind door number one.
 Donning my pandemic gear and doing my best to distance myself socially, I waited in line with my future adventure seekers.

-As we approached the bus, the driver scanned our tickets, and I made my way to the door.
+As we approached the bus, the driver scanned our tickets, making my way to the door.
 By this time, not only was I ready but excited for this adventure.
 I had to wait a second for the cleaning lady to get off the bus, reassuring me that Greyhound thoroughly cleaned their buses (or at least they gave excellent optics).
 Once I climbed on board, I picked a driver-side seat and settled in.
 I think I was the only one using a seatbelt, but I am okay with that.